kvnxiao/Discordinator/README.md

 ---

 ##### User-defined commands extending Command class
-One can define their own commands that extend the (library module specific) `Command` class.
+One can also define commands by extending the (library specific) `Command` class.
 For example, if using the Discord4J module, create a class that extends `CommandD4J`:

 ```java
 public class PingCommand extends CommandD4J {